Hot damn, ah gots mah vacuum chamber and bodaceously big pump, so where do ah go fum heah?

 The temperature of the pool of water drops due to the refrigerative effects of the water boiling under vacuum.

-The boiling slows down because the pools temperature drops to closer its boiling point.
+The boiling slows down because the pools temperature drops closer to its boiling point.

 Sooooooooooo, if you were to take distilled water and degas it by pulling a hard vacuum on it until violent boiling ceases, it can be used as a calibration standard that is close enough to track our process.